Terror (band): Total Retaliation and Pain into Power (2016-2024)

 In March 2021, they released a compilation album titled Trapped in a World, which saw the band re-record several songs from across their career live in-studio as part of what were billed the "Trapped in a World Sessions".
 These sessions saw the band reunite with founding lead guitarist Todd Jones, who oversaw production and contributed guitar parts.
 Jones retained this role for the band's eighth album Pain Into Power, which was released on May 6, 2022.
 Metal Injection gave the album a 9/10 stating "Terror are still the undisputed kings of the hardcore scene.
 It's relentless, bone-snapping stuff that flattens everything around it just as indiscriminately as ever, but never compromises on its messages for the sake of piling on more aggression, that bane of modern hardcore.
 There's little else to say, except that is a must listen."
-The group then embarked on an extensive US and European tour in support of the album.
-During a 2021 show in California Terror had UFC fighter Khalil Rountree come up on stage to sing their song 'Out of My Face,' Rountree has stated Terror as one of his favorite bands and thanked Vogel for the lyrics he writes and the messages he has stood by all these years.
-Stating "That shit got us all through a lot and still does.
-Terror is a Hall of Fame hardcore band."
+Terror then embarked on a U.S. headlining tour with Kublai Khan, Sanguisugabogg and Pain Of Truth all serving as support.
+During the Summer of 2022 they played toured Europe, and went on a mini Fall tour with Knocked Loose and Dying Fetus.

-After mainly playing US shows and few European shows in 2023, Terror then went on a world tour in 2024, making stops in the US, a winter Australia tour, a Spring and Summer Europe tour along with a mini Japan tour.
+In 2023 Terror mainly played US shows and few European shows then also took part in Hatebreed 20th anniversary tour for their album The Rise of Brutality.
+Terror then went on a world tour in 2024, making stops in the US, a winter Australia tour with Kublai Khan, a Spring and Summer Europe tour along with a mini Japan tour.

+Still Suffer (2025-present)

-In 2025, the band announced that their new album, Still Suffer, will be released sometime in 2026 trought Flatspot Records.
+In 2025, the band announced that their new album, Still Suffer, will be released sometime in 2026 through Flatspot Records.
 In October of that year, Terror went on a North American tour with Spaced and Combust.
+They then toured Europe with Gorilla Biscuits and Death Before Dishonor to end the year.
+In February and March of 2026 Terror embarked on a East Coast tour with Mongrel.
+The band’s album Still Suffer, was released on April 24, they released the album’s title track on February 26.
+A day prior to the albums release Terror released a 20 minute documentary titled A Deeper Struggle which was directed by Derek Rathbun and was recorded during the bands Latin America tour the prior year.
+The band also announced a North American headlining tour in support of the album alongside Pain of Truth from April to early June.
+They will also be taking part in the second leg of the Summer Slaughter tour alongside Hatebreed.